-Corneal Transplant in Dallas, Texas
+Corneal Transplant Surgery in Dallas, TX

 Corneal Transplantation for Corneal and External Eye Disease

 Corneal transplantation, or keratoplasty, is recommended at Infinity Vision Dallas in Texas, when the cornea becomes opaque, swollen, or irregularly shaped due to extensive damage that occurs due to disease, infection or injury.

 Symptoms You Need a Corneal Transplant Surgery

 - Corneal Scars

 - Chemical Burns